putraridho/actix-server/README.md

 ## Usage

-Actix-Server is designed for creating high-performance web services.
 You can create custom routes and endpoints to serve your specific application needs.
 Here's an example of how to define a basic route:

 ```rust
 use actix_web::{get, web, App, HttpResponse, HttpServer};